-Property and equipment relates to computer equipment and is recorded at cost and depreciated on a reducing balance basis over its estimated useful life of three years.
+Property and equipment relates to computer equipment and is recorded at cost and depreciated reducing balance over its estimated useful life of three years.

 3. Deferred revenue:

 Deferred revenue pertains to restricted contributions related to the general fund that will be recognized as revenue in the period the related costs are incurred.